Stability of transition semigroups and applications to parabolic equations: Introduction

 \subsection{Contributions of this article}

 In this article, we leave the abstract setting of \cite{gerlach_glueck2019} and come back to actual transition semigroups.
-As we mentioned above, when starting with a parabolic PDE, we obtain a semigroup on the space $C_b(\Omega)$ of bounded and continuous functions, and we can extend it to a semigroup on the larger space $B_b(\Omega)$ of bounded measurable functions.
-However, associated with a Markovian process there are, in fact, \emph{two} transition semigroups which are in duality with each other.
-The semigroup on the space $C_b(\Omega)$ (or $B_b(\Omega)$) gives the solution to the Kolmogorov backward equation and is, from a probabilistic point of view, related to taking conditional expectations.
-The adjoint semigroup, or rather its restriction to the space $\mathscr{M}(\Omega)$ of signed measures, solves the Kolmogorov forward equation (or Fokker--Planck equation) and governs the evolution of the distribution of the associated Markov process.

-It is precisely this duality, together with the special structure of the semigroups under consideration and the geometry of the space $\mathscr{M}(\Omega)$ as an AL-space, that allows us to exploit the results of \cite{gerlach_glueck2019} in this concrete setting to obtain our main results: two closely related Tauberian theorems -- for instance for strongly Feller semigroups -- in Theorems~\ref{t.main-bdd-functions} and~\ref{t.main-cont-functions}, and a generalization of Doob's theorem in Theorem~\ref{t.doob-reloaded}.

-As our proofs rely on the approach from \cite{gerlach_glueck2019}, all of our main theorems require no time regularity assumption on the orbits of our semigroup.
-As pointed out above, this is not done out of mere mathematical curiosity: transition semigroups with orbits that are not necessarily stochastically continuous appear in rather natural probabilistic models.
-We also drop the assumption that our semigroup is Markovian.
-Instead, our results hold for any bounded semigroup of positive kernel operators which is useful, for example, when studying coupled systems of equations (see Sections~\ref{s.appl-irred-systems} and~\ref{s.appl-red-systems}): after rewriting the semigroup on a space of vector-valued functions as a semigroup on the space of scalar-valued functions on an enlarged state space, the resulting semigroup is, in general, no longer contractive but it is still bounded.

-We demonstrate our results by applying them to several classes of parabolic partial differential equations in Section~\ref{s.applications}.
-First we revisit equations on the whole space $\R^d$ (Subsection~\ref{s.appl-whole-space}), then we discuss problems with Dirichlet boundary conditions on unbounded domains (Subsection~\ref{s.appl-unbdd-domains}).
-Finally, we consider systems of parabolic PDEs that are coupled by a matrix-valued potential, in the irreducible case (Subsection~\ref{s.appl-irred-systems}) as well as in the reducible case (Subsection~\ref{s.appl-red-systems}).
-A main feature of all equations in Section~\ref{s.applications} is that we allow certain classes of unbounded coefficients, throughout.

-We will describe the contribution of our results for applications in more detail at the beginning of Section \ref{s.applications}.
+For a measurable space $\Omega$ we consider a dual pair of transition semigroups on the space $B_b(\Omega)$ of bounded measurable functions and the space $\mathscr{M}(\Omega)$ of signed measures.
+From the perspective of stochastic analysis, the semigroup on $B_b(\Omega)$ solves the Kolmogorov backward equation, while the semigroup on $\mathscr{M}(\Omega)$ solves the Kolmogorov forward equation (or Fokker--Planck equation).

+The fact that $\mathscr{M}(\Omega)$ is a so-called \emph{AL-space} makes it possible to exploit the results of \cite{gerlach_glueck2019} in this concrete setting to prove the main results of the article: two Tauberian theorems (\ref{t.main-bdd-functions} and~\ref{t.main-cont-functions}), and a generalization of Doob's theorem (Theorem~\ref{t.doob-reloaded}).
+As our proofs rely on the approach from \cite{gerlach_glueck2019}, no time regularity assumption is needed, and the results are valid for bounded semigroups of positive kernel operators, rather than only for Markovian semigroups.
+This is useful, for instance, when studying coupled systems of equations (see Sections~\ref{s.appl-irred-systems} and~\ref{s.appl-red-systems}).